 The University of South Florida Upward Bound Program (UBP) is a TRIO college-access program funded by the United States Department of Education.
 See the Online Application or the Apply page if you are interested in joining the program for next academic year.
 At this time we have stopped accepting applications for the 2021-2022 academic year and summer.

 - The goal of UBP is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.

 - USF UBP serves Hillsborough County high school students living in low-income households or households in which neither parent holds a bachelor's degree (first-generation college students).

-- Services also include instruction, tutoring, counseling, mentoring, cultural enrichment, campus tours, and a college residential experience.
+- Services include instruction, tutoring, counseling, mentoring, cultural enrichment, campus tours, and a college residential experience.

 USF UBP strives to meet or exceed the goal percentages proposed in the grant for the following objectives: